-Dr. Valerie Stokes, LISW ’93 Professor of Social Work, Department Chair and Director of Academic Diversity Initiatives
+Dr. Valerie Stokes, LISW ’93 Professor of Social Work and Department Chair

 Education: